R bootcamp

 2 two hello FALSE

-Now instead of filtering rows where column y matches “hello”, filter for rows where w column is less than 1000.
+Now, instead of filtering rows where column y matches “hello”, filter for rows of the df data frame where w column is less than 1000.

 We can again store the filtered rows in a separate variable, and then use that variable to index into the data frame: